203 restaurants to explore

 Queue-for-hours Taiwanese bao counter where fluffy steamed buns and bigger plates punch above their £12 price point.

-Barcelona-style tapas counter where £6-9 dishes and impeccable croquetas justify the crowds.
+Barcelona-style tapas counter where £6-9 dishes and crispy-perfect croquetas justify the crowds.

 24-hour institution dishing out 3,000 salt beef beigels a day for under £7